132nd-vWing/ATRM_Brief/Ranges/Range3.md

 ## ADMIN
-Scenario need to be activated via F10 menu, or vehicle at Al Bateen Airport
+Scenario need to be activated via F10 menu.